xforcevesa/new-vrwkv/README.md

 New structure for `vrwkv6` model is ready in classification, fully based on the `VMamba` project.

+While `vrwkv7` is in progress, awaiting for further testing...

+We'll also add other models for contrastive experiments.

 Please follow the instructions in [the old README](README_OLD.md) to setup the environment.

 See classification [here](./classification/readme.md).